 PROGRAM OF STUDY

-Students typically spend the first 1.5 years undertaking preclinical course work in the Renaissance School of Medicine at Stony Brook University culminating in taking Step I of the United States Medical Licensing Examination (USMLE).
-After completion of preclinical course work, students perform one of the clinical clerkship blocks (3 months) and then begin full-time participation in an SBU Ph.D.
+Students typically spend the first 1.5 years undertaking preclinical course work in the School of Medicine culminating in taking Step I of the United States Medical Licensing Examination (USMLE).
+After passing Step I, students begin full-time participation in an SBU Ph.D.
 Program.
 Three to four years of continuous study are usually required to complete all Ph.D. requirements.
-MSTP Fellows then return to complete the clinical curriculum of the Renaissance School of Medicine.
-Minimally, 14 months of study after the PhD phase are required.
-Clinical schedules are prepared in consultation with the Office for Academic Advising in the Renaissance School of Medicine.
+MSTP Fellows then return to complete the clinical curriculum of the School of Medicine.
+Minimally, 17 months of study after the PhD phase are required.
+Clinical schedules are prepared in consultation with the Office for Academic Advising in the School of Medicine.

 MSTP flexibility is of paramount importance.
 Hence, variations in this program of study are quite frequent and are made based upon the explicit recommendations of the MSTP Steering Committee in consultation with the Renaissance School of Medicine and the Graduate School.